 3.13 This will be a factor in the PRA's judgements when forming a view on its risk appetite towards subsidiaries and branches operating in the UK.
-For firms and branches that perform critical functions in the UK,19 the PRA, in consultation with the Bank as UK resolution authority, will assess:
+For subsidiaries and branches that perform critical functions in the UK,19 the PRA, in consultation with the Bank as UK resolution authority, will assess:

-- the degree of equivalence of the home resolution authority's resolution regime (including its compliance with the FSB Key Attributes);20 - the ability of the PRA, in consultation with the Bank, to rely on the home state supervisor and home resolution authority to execute the resolution strategy for the group and firm, including the home state supervisor and home resolution authority's operational capability to implement a resolution and to put in place adequate co-ordination mechanisms between home and host authorities; - the adequacy of the group's and firm's resolution arrangements, taking into account the Bank's views as to whether the capabilities of the resolution group would deliver resolvability outcomes that are broadly comparable to those set out in the Statement of Policy (SoP) 'The Bank of England's Approach to Assessing Resolvability';21 and - the willingness of the home resolution authority to share resolution plans with the PRA on request, and to engage in a dialogue with the PRA and the Bank regarding progress on resolvability and the implications of the resolution strategy for any UK subsidiary or branch operating in the UK.
+- the credibility or feasibility of the home state supervisor and home resolution authority's approach to resolvability and resolution execution (including its compliance with the FSB Key Attributes);20 - the ability of the PRA, in consultation with the Bank, to rely on the home state supervisor and home resolution authority to deliver resolvability and if necessary execute the resolution strategy for the group and firm, including the home state supervisor and home resolution authority's operational capability to implement a resolution and to put in place adequate coordination mechanisms between home and host authorities; - the adequacy of the group's and firm's resolution arrangements: - (i) for the relevant subsidiaries21, taking into account the Bank's views as to whether the capabilities of the resolution group would deliver resolvability outcomes that are broadly comparable to those set out in the Statement of Policy (SoP) 'The Bank of England's Approach to Assessing Resolvability';22 - (ii) for branches, although the Bank's Resolvability Assessment Framework (RAF) does not apply to these entities, 23 the resolvability outcomes set out in the Bank's SoP provide relevant context for the Bank's engagement with the PRA in respect of the authorisation and supervision of the UK branches of overseas banking groups; and - the willingness of the home resolution authority to share resolution plans with the PRA on request, and to engage in a dialogue with the PRA and the Bank regarding progress on resolvability and the implications of the resolution strategy for any UK subsidiary or branch operating in the UK.